LRC Benelux manager’s workplace in Brussels ‘a multicultural, multinational melting pot’

-Dylan Sweem, the installation transportation officer at Logistics Readiness Center Benelux in Brussels (sixth from left), poses for a photo with members of his team and their primary customer base at NATO headquarters who they support.
-Sweem said he’s been working for four years in what can only be described as a multicultural, multinational melting pot.
-(Courtesy photo)
+BRUSSELS, Belgium – For the past four years, the Logistics Readiness Center Benelux installation transportation officer in Brussels has been working in what can only be described as a multicultural, multinational melting pot.

+Dylan Sweem is part of 10-person team from six different countries, plus the Dutch-speaking region of Flanders and the French-speaking region Wallonia in Belgium.
+And his team’s primary customer is NATO – made up of 30 nations from Europe and North America.

+From the U.S., Italy, Peru, Iran, France, and two distinctly different regions of Belgium – the team is responsible for personal property shipping, quality assurance and customs, drivers testing and training, a fleet of non-tactical and special heavily armored vehicles as well as the property book and the hazardous material programs.
+They support personnel assigned to NATO headquarters, military delegates, embassy personnel and more.

 |Date Taken: